stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 }
 ```

-Note that the method handle is bound to the callback _instance_ in order to delegate diagnostic reports to the specific handler.
+Note that the method handle is bound to the callback _instance_ in order to delegate diagnostic reports to a specific handler.

 This handle is then linked to an up-call stub with a method signature matching the `message` method: